Jacob Lawrence: Teaching and late works

 Lawrence taught at several schools after his first stint teaching at Black Mountain College, including the New School for Social Research, the Art Students League, Pratt Institute, and the Skowhegan School.
 He became a visiting artist at the University of Washington in 1970 and was professor of art there from 1971 to 1986.
 He was graduate advisor there to lithographer and abstract painter James Claussen.

 Shortly after moving to Washington state, Lawrence did a series of five paintings on the westward journey of African-American pioneer George Washington Bush.
 These paintings are now in the collection of the State of Washington History Museum.

 He undertook several major commissions in this part of his career.
 In 1980, he completed Exploration, a 40-foot-long mural made of porcelain on steel, comprising a dozen panels devoted to academic endeavor.
 It was installed in Howard University's Blackburn Center.
 The Washington Post described it as "enormously sophisticated yet wholly unpretentious " and said:

 Lawrence produced another series in 1983, eight screen prints called the Hiroshima Series.
-Commissioned to provide full-page illustrations for a new edition of a work of his choice, Lawrence chose John Hershey's Hiroshima (1946).
+Commissioned to provide full-page illustrations for a new edition of a work of his choice, Lawrence chose John Hersey's Hiroshima (1946).
 He depicted in abstract visual language several survivors at the moment of the bombing in the midst of physical and emotional destruction.

 Lawrence's painting Theater was commissioned by the University of Washington in 1985 and installed in the main lobby of the Meany Hall for the Performing Arts.

+In the early 1990s Lawrence was commissioned to paint the Events in the Life of Harold Washington mural in Chicago's Harold Washington Library.